Your Questions About Wuhan Coronavirus, Answered

 Are health authorities in the U.S. reacting fast enough?

 The CDC very quickly devised a lab test to identify cases rapidly.
 Right now health departments around the country send samples to the CDC in Atlanta for analysis, but the CDC hopes to make its test available to labs nationwide in a week or two.
 That will make the response even faster.
-Health officials also have stepped up screening of passengers returning from China – these are now being conducted at 20 U.S. airports.
-And they are recommending against non-essential travel to China.
+Health officials also have stepped up screening of passengers returning from China — these are now being conducted at 20 U.S. airports.
+And they are recommending against nonessential travel to China.

 I recently received something in the mail that I ordered from China.
 Could I catch the virus from it?